seedstack/seedstack/README.md

 # SeedStack

-This repository contains all things meta about SeedStack like contributing rules, legal terms, assets, the list of contributors, ...
+This repository contains all things meta about SeedStack like contributing rules, legal terms, assets, the list of contributors, etc...

 # Contributing to SeedStack